fortinet-ansible-dev/ansible-galaxy-fortimanager-sphinxdoc/faq.rst

  -  `How To Deal With Task Result?`_
  - `When to Use Parameter bypass_validation?`_
  - `How To Monitor FortiManager Task?`_
- - `How To Use FortiManager Ansible With FortiCloud?`_
+ - `How To Use FortiManager Ansible With FortiManager Cloud?`_

 |